In Depth Baby Product Reviews Led by a Pediatrician

 Why Trust GearLab

-We've been testing safety seats since 2014, including commissioning crash testing with the same facility (MGA Research) that works with the National Highway Transportation Safety Administration (NHTSA) for their car seat tests.
+We've been testing safety seats since 2014, including commissioning crash testing at the same facility (MGA Research) that works with the National Highway Transportation Safety Administration (NHTSA) for their car seat tests.
 Our team is led by our founder, Dr. Juliet Spurrier, a board-certified pediatrician, uses her experience in the medical field to choose products with safety and ease of use in mind, the two factors that play a key role in keeping little ones safe during a crash.
 In-house testing is performed by and under the guidance of our onsite Certified Child Passenger Safety (CPS) Technician, Bob Wofford, father of 7.
 Bob works with Senior Review Editors, Wendy Schmitz and Jessica Riconscente, Senior Review Analyst.
 Wendy, a mother of 2, uses her science background to analyze crash test results and ease of installation.
-Jessica has an Industrial Technology degree from California Polytechnic State University, which gives her insight into product development and a critical eye for testing and how the manufacturing process impacts the final product.
+Jessica holds an Industrial Technology degree from California Polytechnic State University, which provides her with insight into product development and a critical eye for testing, as well as an understanding of how the manufacturing process affects the final product.

 Analysis and Test Results